-Following on from the success, popularity and relevance of our previous 10 Pupil Premium conferences, the 11th National 'Pupil Premium and Ofsted – Ensuring Successful Outcomes' conference will bring together innovative schools, senior leaders, teachers and other experts to help you discover new deliverable, evidence-based and practical interventions and strategies for raising attainment, overcoming barriers and, ultimately, narrowing the gap for disadvantaged pupils.
+Organised by SecEd & Headteacher Update, the event offers 16 interactive and school-led sessions aimed at giving delegates practical strategies that can be adapted and adopted for their own school’s circumstances.
+We will bring together innovative schools, senior leaders, Pupil Premium leads, teachers and others to help you discover deliverable, evidence-based and practical interventions and strategies for raising attainment, overcoming barriers and – ultimately – narrowing the gap for disadvantaged pupils.